Prince Philip Duke of Edinburgh

 Frequently Asked Questions

-What was Prince Philip’s role as Prince Consort?
+What was Prince Philip’s role in the Royal Navy?

-Prince Philip’s major contributions include the establishment of the Duke of Edinburgh’s Award, his extensive environmental advocacy and conservation work, his patronage of over 750 organizations, and his unwavering support for Queen Elizabeth II throughout her reign.
+Prince Philip’s lasting legacies include the Duke of Edinburgh’s Award, his advocacy for conservation, his influence on modernizing the monarchy, and his unwavering support for Queen Elizabeth II throughout her reign.

 Conclusion